standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 ## Developers and designers: what you need to do

 * Add the technology and design objectives to the codebase documentation, for example in the `README`.
-* Design solutions into logically meaningfull and isolated chunks that can be reused into different contexes.
+* Design solutions into logically meaningful and isolated chunks that can be reused in different contexts.

 ## Further reading